Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Protecting Your Cat’s Ears

-It’s best to be cognizant of your cat’s hearing abilities and know that even though you may like your music and television played at loud volumes, it may stress out your cat.
+It’s best to be cognizant of your cat’s hearing abilities and know that even though you may like your music and television played at loud volumes, it can stress out your cat.

-If you notice your cat reacting negatively to the sounds in your home, pay attention to these signs and lower the volume.
+If you notice your cat reacting negatively to the sounds in your home, pay attention to the signs and lower the volume.
 Loud noises, especially when your cat doesn’t know where they are coming from, can scare them.
 Cats don’t hear music or television the same way that humans do.
-Recognize that it may be too much for your cat.
+It’s vital to recognize when it may be too much for your cat.

 While cats don’t need much help keeping their ears clean, you should check them periodically for signs of infection.
 Ear infections can be painful and impact your cat’s ability to hear and stay balanced.